danielfdickinson/build-audit-action-hugo-dfd/README.md

-# Hugo Build-Audit GitHub Action
+# Hugo build-audit GitHub Action

 GitHub action to checkout, build, and audit a Hugo site